nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list contacts
-2. AddressBook shows a list of contacts
+2. TalentConnect shows a list of contacts
 3. User requests to delete a specific contact in the list
-4. AddressBook deletes the contacts
+4. TalentConnect deletes the contacts
-5. AddressBook returns an updated list of contacts along with success message.
+5. TalentConnect returns an updated list of contacts along with success message.

     Use case ends.